Where to See the Best Sunset in Santorini

 I’ve already told you that Oia is the most popular place for sunset watching and Oia Castle is the most famous sunset spot in town.
 Based on that I think you can imagine how crowded this place gets around sunset.
 Now multiply it by three!
 It is really that crazy!

 I would say that you should go early but based on what I saw early won’t help you either.
-Unless you plan to come like 3-4 hours earlier, go to the castle, secure your spot and not move until the sunset is over.
+Unless you plan to come 3-4 hours earlier, go to the castle, secure your spot, and not move until the sunset is over.
 Oh, and expect to share the experience with at least 300 other people.
 Seriously.

+Also, don’t expect a normal castle at this place, unfortunately, it was destroyed in an earthquake.
 Only a part of the old watchtower survived so there is no castle, in reality, just the ruins of the castle.
-I don’t have any sunset pictures from here but you can see the view in the below photos during the daytime.

 Oia Sunset Spot nr.
 2 – The Byzantine Castle Ruins